 Straight to the Tim Horton’s I went.
 I bought a dozen donuts and half a dozen muffins, and started demolishing them.

-When I got home, my binge continued …as I stood by the counter I shoved cookie after cookie into my face, in convulsive sobs, the tears were streaming down my face, I knew needed to stop but could not.
+When I got home, my binge continued.
+As I stood by the counter I shoved cookie after cookie into my face.
+In convulsive sobs, the tears were streaming down my face.
+I knew I needed to stop but could not.
 I reached for the 2k of peanut butter, grabbed a spoon, and started to devour it.
-I went to the nestle Sundae ice cream… downed it.
+I went to the nestle Sundae ice cream; downed it.
 It scared the hell out of me.
 Something had taken over me.
 I was totally out of control.
 After the second day, I started to ease up but once again, another binge would take control.

-In my guilt, shame and feeling a failure I withdrew for weeks, never got dressed, bawled my head off, and would not answer the phone.
-With not sleeping, I felt like the walking dead and there were times I wished I were.
+In my guilt, shame and feeling a failure I withdrew for weeks.
+I never got dressed and bawled my head off.
+I would not answer the phone.
+In not sleeping, I felt like the walking dead and there were times I wished I were.
 I was going down a deep dark hole fast.
-I felt if I died, it wouldn’t really matter, I wondered it I could do it.
+I felt if I died, it wouldn’t really matter.
+I wondered if I could do it.
 As I sized up the needle; I wondered how much insulin would it take.

 Thank God, I had made regular appointments with my family doctor.
 When I seen I had one approaching I struggled with the thought of going but I dragged myself to it.
 I broke down in her office of what had happened.
 I told her I needed help.
 She sent off a referral to mental health and immediately; I got an appointment the following week.